beginning of content

 A healthy lifestyle can improve your quality of life and general feeling of wellbeing.

 Nerve pain is different from other types of pain.
-Pain-relief medicines may only be partially effective.
+Pain-relief medicines may not fully work.

 Prescription medicines that may be helpful for nerve pain can include: